Inflammation in brief

 Garlic contains organosulfur compounds and flavonoids which may help with anti-inflammation, microbial infections, and diseases such as cardiovascular diseases.

-head of roasted garlic on plate
+roasted garlic on plate

 Roasting garlic is one way to bring out its natural sweetness and boost the flavour of a variety of dishes.